 A: Alisa Fleming – Most of the celebrations for this year have passed, but for many, the biggest party of the year lies ahead.
 And while everyone is expected to drink responsibly, free-from dieters must take extra precautions.
 Some beverages look clear as water, but may have utilized casein (dairy) in the production process.
 Other liqueurs bear the title “creme” but are no more than thick sugary concoctions that have zero relation to dairy.

-It is a confusing libation world, but over the years I have put together a few articles, recipes, and tips to help you “safely” enjoy some dairy-free drinks for the New Year and other joyous gatherings:
+It is a confusing libation world, but over the years I have put together several articles, recipes, and tips to help you “safely” enjoy some dairy-free drinks for the New Year and other joyous gatherings:

-Article: “Dairy-Free and Vegan Consumers Can Imbibe with Caution During the Holidays” – Basic tips and links for choosing wine, beer, and mixed dairy-free drinks.
+Article: “Dairy-Free Alcohol: A Quick Guide to Wine, Beer and Mixed Beverages” – Basic tips and links for choosing wine, beer, and mixed dairy-free drinks.